HappyHorse 1.0 vs Kling 3.0: Speed, Quality, and Multilingual Lip-Sync

 Verdict First: HappyHorse for Audio and Lip-Sync, Kling for 4K and Motion Transfer

 Kling 3.0 stays the right pick for two specific jobs.
 First, native 4K output: HappyHorse caps at 1080p HD; Kling renders at 4K and 60fps, the only on-ramp to billboard or cinema-grade master files without an upscaler in the loop.
 Second, motion-transfer and reference-driven shot direction: Kling's motion-brush plus reference-video inputs let you specify motion frame-by-frame in ways HappyHorse's text-and-image input pair does not.
+You can explore the full Kling 3.0 Pro model page for detailed specs and parameter options.

 Most production decks need both at different stages.
 The argument below is about routing, not replacement.